alchemy-swift/alchemy/README.md

 let dbPass: String = Env.DB_PASS
 ```

+Choose what env file your app uses by setting APP_ENV, your program will load it's environment from the file at `.{APP_ENV} `.

 ## Services & DI

-Alchemy makes DI a breeze to make your services easily pluggable and swappable in tests.
-Most services conform to  `Service`, built on top of [Fusion](https://github.com/alchemy-swift/fusion), which you can use to set sensible default instances for your services.
+Alchemy makes DI a breeze to keep your services pluggable and swappable in tests.
+Most services in Alchemy conform to `Service`, a protocol built on top of [Fusion](https://github.com/alchemy-swift/fusion), which you can use to set sensible default configurations for your services.

 You can use `Service.config(default: ...)` to configure the default instance of a service for the app. `Service.configure("key", ...)` lets you configure another, named instance.
 Most functions that interact with a `Service`, will default to running on your `Service`'s default configuration.